Education in Gilgit-Baltistan: Beginnings

 At first, only primary and middle-schools were available.
 Gradually, these middle-schools were upgraded to high-schools.
 In the 1970s, students had to migrate in order to attend university.
 The revolution in education began when private schools began to emerge under the Jabir Bin Hayyan trust initiative.
 Then after a sudden several private schools began to emerge.
 According to one news report, the private sector contributes 90% of the infrastructure for the overall education in Gilgit Baltistan.
 The Aga Khan foundation was also the other NGO which contributed to the spread of education.

 Current education system

 During the last decade the first higher education institutions were constructed.
 The first university, Karakoram University, was founded during the reign of Pervez Musharraf.
 The university was established in 2002 by a charter from the federal government on the orders of Pervez Musharraf, President of the Islamic Republic of Pakistan.
 A second university, University of Baltistan was established in 2017, in Skardu.
 There are 27 colleges in GB, including eight girls' colleges and 17 boys' colleges.
 Some of them are in the Gilgit district and some of them are in the Skardu District.
 13 are degree colleges, 14 are intermediate.
 Besides, there are two elementary colleges.
 Due to the poor internet coverage in the region, students face problems when attending classes online.
 In 2014, the literacy rate in Gilgit-Baltistan was 65.60%.
-There are two universities operating in Gilgit.
+There are two universities operating in Gilgit Baltistan.
 These are: